 A curved internal piece creates a more substantial surface to lean on

 In the photo above, I’ve positioned the Trtl sideways so I can lean against it.
-You can also position it to the front and rest your chin on it.
+You can also position it to the front and rest your chin on it, but I found that slightly obstructed my breathing.

 The Trtl travel pillow is quite unique in that it has a curved piece of flexible plastic inside one section.
 This provides a more solid structure to lean your head on compared to softer travel pillows.